-A method written using a polymorphic qualifier conceptually has multiple versions, somewhat like the generics feature of Java or a template in C++.
+A method whose signature has a polymorphic qualifier conceptually has multiple versions, somewhat like the generics feature of Java or a template in C++.
 In each version, each instance of the polymorphic qualifier has been replaced by the same other qualifier from the hierarchy.
-See the examples below in Section 26.2.1.
+See the examples below in Section 28.2.1.